simp/simp-doc/docs/user_guide/Managing_Workstation_Infrastructures.rst

 .. code-block:: Ruby

-            # We allow users to run Vms on their workstations.
+            # We allow users to run VMs on their workstations.
             # If you don't want this, just don't include this class.
             # If this is installed, VM creation and management is still limited by PolicyKit